vmazmaz/MQTTCurtains/README.md

 - (Optional) Physical buttons for simplicity of use and/or in case of wifi outtage.

 ## Variants
 This motorrized curtain tracks is declined in 2 versions, that only differ by 3 small 3D-printed pieces and a few screws and nuts.
-The first only supports single action while the second offers double action as well.
-You can get more details in the corresponding page in the wiki.
+The first variant only move a curtain from one side to the other while the second can move curtains on either side of the track to the center.
+You can get more details in the [corresponding page in the wiki](https://github.com/vmazmaz/MQTTCurtains/wiki/Variants-:-Single-action-vs-dual-action).

 ## Other info
-You will find all the info you need to build your own in the wiki.
+You will find all the info you need to build your own in the [wiki](https://github.com/vmazmaz/MQTTCurtains/wiki).

 I you have a question or you're encountering an issue, don hesitate to open an issue and I'll see what I can do.